 The remarkable acceptance of IFRS by 140+ countries across the globe indicates that it will become a ‘de-facto language for financial reporting globally.

 IFRS replaced earlier accounting standards, such as GAAP (General Accepted Accounting Principles).
-GAAP were developed over many years by different organizations and were not always consistent from country to country or company.
+GAAP was developed over many years by different organizations and was not always consistent from country to country or company.
 The main goal of IFRS is to make financial reports more transparent and easier to understand by investors, creditors, and regulators.